Stuyk/stuyk/README.md

 ## Work History

+- All in Bits (Cosmos Ecosystem)
+  - Lead a team to create the twitter of crypto that embeds itself inside of any blockchain with memos.
+Delivered the MVP within the estimated window with 100% accuracy.
+  - Established ChronoLibrary that utilizes blockchain memos to create constant state in memos and reconstruct state on client-side by consuming memo instructions as program functions.
+  - Designed an API service that utilizes GraphQL and integrates GitHub Discussions into any website.
+  - Developed a governance platform for voting, viewing proposals, and discussing proposals.
+  - Created a chrome extension that parses base64 from gno.land html returns and allows for 3D models, audio, and webms to be displayed on client-side.
+  - Built a chrome extension wallet in the cosmos ecosystem.

 - Worked 5 years at [Ultra.io](https://ultra.io) and built wallets, protocol changes, visual studio code extensions, applications, ci/cd pipelines, smart contracts, and decentralized applications.
   - Created their 1st Proof of Concept Wallet
   - Built their 1st NFT Contract
   - Built their discord to blockchain smart contract linking
-  - Built their smart contract toolkit
   - Built their ci/cd pipeline across multiple repositories
-  - Built their ledger library for better eos integration
+  - Created an open-source Ledger hardware library that signed data by directly implementing buffer serialization and transpiling to ES Module and CommonJS
+  - Developed a VS Code extension that helps developers write C++ smart contracts for Antelope by inserting header files, signing transactions, and securely storing private keys

+- For Funsies
   - Built a 400+ File GTA:V Roleplay Framework for alt:V with TypeScript, Vue, and MongoDB
   - Built the original resource hub for alt:V
   - Helped manage the alt:V Discord by providing support, and professional outlook that created a welcoming development space.
   - Wrote a book on C# development for rage:mp
   - Created Hardware Store for Stardew Valley
   - Created Longer Days for Stardew Valley
   - Created Modern Modulars for Fallout 4
   - Created Simply Modular Housing for Fallout 4
   - Created Alternate Settlements for Fallout 4
   - Created the original Settlement Keywords for Fallout 4
   - Created a prcoedural dungeon generator for Fallout 4
   - Featured in PC Gamer Magazine 2011 December for Level Design for Alien Swarm

 ## Frameworks
-Vue, Tailwind CSS, REST, Vite, Vitest, SWC, Electron, GraphQL
+Vue, React, Tailwind CSS, REST, Vite, Vitest, SWC, Electron, GraphQL

 ## Languages
-TypeScript, JavaScript, Go, GDScript, HTML, CSS, C#, C++
+TypeScript, JavaScript, Go, GDScript, HTML, CSS, C#, C++, SQL

 ## Other
 Node.js, MongoDB, MySQL, Docker, CI/CD, Git, Ledger, GCP, Godot